aptro/aptro.github.io/_posts/2016-06-20-The-Infamous-Python-GIL.markdown

 tags: [Python, GIL, CPython]
 ---

-When I started programming in python, I used to came across arguments regrading the Gil implementation in CPython which restricts the power of multicore machines.
+When I started programming in python, I used to came across about the discussion regrading the Gil implementation in CPython which restricts the power of multicore machines.

+**So What Exactly is GIL?**
+In CPython, the global interpreter lock, or GIL, is a mutex that prevents multiple native threads from executing Python bytecodes at once.
+This lock is necessary mainly because CPython's memory management is not thread-safe.
+(However, since the GIL exists, other features have grown to depend on the guarantees that it enforces.)

+You can find more about it at the python [offical wiki](https://wiki.python.org/moin/GlobalInterpreterLock)

 After searching and reading a lot of articles about the GIL and it's implementation I found a great talk by David Beazley which provides a deep down dissection of GIL.
 You can watch the Video here.

 <br>
 <iframe width="480" height="360" src="https://www.youtube.com/embed/ph374fJqFPE" frameborder="0" allowfullscreen></iframe>